medusa-project/kumquat/README.md

 `demo` and `production` environments rely on the `demo.yml.enc` and `production.yml.enc` files, which are Rails 6 encrypted credentials files.

+# Authorization

+In the production and demo environments, authorization uses LDAP.
+In development and test, there is one "canned user" for each Medusa LDAP group:

+* `user`: Library Medusa Users
+* `admin`: Library Medusa Admins
+* `super`: Library Medusa Super Admins

+Sign in with any of these using `[username]@example.org` as the password.

 # Jobs

 Most long-running operations are invoked in background jobs, which use Rails'